Skip to Content

 Julie Kurtz smiles at you with an American flag behind her.

 Julie Kurtz, MS, RD, CDE is the Team Lead for Mentoring, Professional Development, and Program Outcomes for the PVAHCS Summer Research Practicum.
 She is currently Chief of Nutrition, Hospitality, and Food Service at PVAHCS where she manages 120 employees within the facility.
 Her career in research has focused on improving the Veteran’s lifestyle through the design of innovative nutrition intervention models.
-Early in her research career, I designed a research intervention that evaluated a medically supervised weight-loss program to produce weight loss necessary to achieve surgical clearance.
-This collaboration built research confidence and a passion for diabetes education.
+Early in her research career, she designed a research intervention that evaluated a medically supervised weight-loss program to produce weight loss necessary to achieve surgical clearance.
+This collaboration-built research confidence and a passion for diabetes education.
 She subsequently led a team to design and implement two successful diabetes education care delivery models at the Phoenix VA.
 Her work in diabetes led to a collaboration in endocrinology to assist in the design of a hypercaloric, high-fat liquid shake testing a GLP-1 receptor agonist’s impact on postprandial lipid elevation.

 In her spare time, she loves to do anything outdoors!
 You will find her walking or biking through the Phoenix Mountain preserve.
 She is an avid birder, enjoys wine tasting, and working in her garden!